ibm-cloud-docs/vpc/console-tutorial.md

 1. In the navigation pane, click **Network > Subnets**.
 1. Click the subnet that you created.
 1. In the **Subnet details** area, click the name of the ACL.
-1. Click **Add rule** to configure inbound and outbound rules that define what traffic is allowed in or out of the subnet.
+1. Click **Create** to configure inbound and outbound rules that define what traffic is allowed in or out of the subnet.
 For each rule, specify the following information:
    * Select whether to allow or deny the specified traffic.
    * Select the protocol to which the rule applies.
    * For the source and destination of the rule, specify the IP range and ports for which the rule applies.
 For example, if you want all inbound traffic to be allowed to the IP range 192.168.0.0/24 in your subnet, specify **Any** as the source and 192.168.0.0/24 as the destination.
 But if you want to allow inbound traffic only from 169.168.0.0/24 to your entire subnet, specify 169.168.0.0/24 as the source and **Any** as the destination for the rule.